 Would it have been a good decision to buy GoPro?
 The company makes a great product — I own one.
 But GoPro has no moat.
 None.
 Most components that go into its cameras are commodities.
 There are no barriers to entry into the specialized video camera segment.
 Most important, there are no switching costs for consumers.
 Investors who bought GoPro after its IPO paid a huge premium for the promise of much higher earnings from a company that might or might not be around five years later.

 What is even more interesting is that some of those buyers were then selling to even bigger fools who bought at double the price a few months later.
 GoPro was a momentum stock that was riding a wave about to break.
-Fast-forward a year and GoPro sales are collapsing, so now the stock is trading in the low teens ($11.65 as of this writing).
+One year later, GoPro’s revenues and stock price had collapsed.

 These two examples bring us to the nontrivial topics of complex systems and nonlinearity.
 My favorite thinker, Nassim Taleb, wrote the following in his book Antifragile: Things That Gain from Disorder: “Complex systems are full of interdependencies — hard to detect — and nonlinear responses.
 ‘Nonlinear’ means that when you double the dose of, say, a medication, or when you double the number of employees in a factory, you don’t get twice the initial effect, but rather a lot more or a lot less.”